-Thank you for reaching out to ictdsubmission@sec.gov.ph.
+Thank you for reaching out to ictdsubmission@sec.gov.ph!

 Your submission is subject for Verification and Review of the Quality of the Attached Document only for Secondary Reports.
-Official copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 7 working days via order from receipt through the SEC Express System at https://secexpress.ph/.
-Or you may call 8737-8888 for further clarifications.
+The Official Copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 7 working days via order through the SEC Express at https://secexpress.ph/.
+For further clarifications, please call (02) 8737-8888.

-NOTICE
+NOTICE TO COMPANIES